ahmadrafidev/cv/README.md

-# Scholaris
+# CV

 *A sleek academic resume template for researchers, scholars, and thinkers.*

-Scholaris is a minimalist, responsive personal website template built for academics, researchers, and graduate students.
+CV is a minimalist, responsive personal website template built for academics, researchers, and graduate students.
 Showcase your publications, research interests, CV, and professional journey — all in one elegant place.
-Designed with clarity and simplicity in mind, Scholaris helps you present your scholarly work and personal story with confidence.
+Designed with clarity and simplicity in mind, CV helps you present your scholarly work and personal story with confidence.

 ---